-This Policy was introduced in October 2021 and we are working to implement it.
+This Policy was introduced in October 2021 and is reviewed annually by the staff and Board of Trustees.
 If this isn’t your experience of working with us, please talk to us.

 We recognise the vital role freelance workers play in the cultural sector, and how much we have to gain from these relationships.
 We believe it is important to acknowledge the challenges that freelancers face that are not shared by salaried staff, and to find ways of providing employment on a more equitable basis.
 This policy sets out our commitment.